2023 Best Value Ecology & Systematics Biology Bachelor's Degree Schools in Connecticut

 Read full report on Ecology, Evolution & Systematics Biology at Yale University

-You’ll be in good company if you decide to attend Connecticut College.
-It ranked #3 on our 2023 Best Value Ecology & Systematics Biology Bachelor’s Degree Schools in Connecticut list.
-Conn College is a small private not-for-profit school located in the city of New London.
+You’ll join some of the best and brightest minds around you if you attend Connecticut College.
+The school came in at #3 on this year’s Best Value Ecology & Systematics Biology Bachelor’s Degree Schools in Connecticut list.
+Conn College is a small private not-for-profit school located in the small city of New London.

 Conn College undergraduate students pay an average of $60,795 in in-state tuition and fees each year.